mozfr/transvision/CONTRIBUTING.md

 First of all thank you for taking the time to contribute to the Transvision project.

-## Getting Started

-1. Fork the [Transvision Project][] into your GitHub account.
-2. Clone your fork to your machine.
-3. Run "start.sh".
-This process may take some time as it downloads a snapshot of data from Transvision server (~400MB).
-It will also download Composer, the PHP dependency manager, and install the dependencies needed.
-A config file located in app/config/config.ini will be created automatically.
-Once this is done, PHP development server will be launched and you can visit http://localhost:8082/ with your browser.

-Note that if you launch start.sh again after the installation, it will not download again all the data, composer and dependencies, it will only launch the development server.

 ## Code Conventions

 Our minimum requirements for PHP is PHP 5.4 (5.4.4 to be precise)